hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 It signifies that the data sent from `S1` at PE `(i1, j1)` is received by `S2` at PE `(i2, j2)`.

-Our definition of `send` requires that the order in which statements `send`s access a given stream is in program order.
-Similarly, the order in which statements `receive` from a stream is in program order.
+Our definition of `send` requires that the order in which statements `send`s access a given stream is in local order.
+Similarly, the order in which statements `receive` from a stream is in local order.
-Hence, we can match `send`s and `receive`s in program order to form stream edges.
+Hence, we can match `send`s and `receive`s in local order to form stream edges.

 ### The Happens-Before Graph